vemel/boto3_type_annotations/docs/README.md

 from boto3.session import Session

 # Any service can be used, we use `ec2` as an example.
-# All sub modules are named like `boto3` service names with underscopes instead
+# All sub modules are named like `boto3` service names with underscores instead
 # of hyphens, e.g. `mypy_boto3.ec2_instance_connect`
 # For `lambda`, module name is `mypy_boto3.lambda_`
 from mypy_boto3.ec2 import boto3_client, boto3_resource